golioth/reference-design-can-asset-tracker/README.rst

 Nordic nRF9160 DK
 =================

-This reference design may be build for the `Nordic nRF9160 DK`_, with the `MikroE Arduino UNO click shield`_ to interface the two click boards.
+This reference design may be built for the `Nordic nRF9160 DK`_, with the `MikroE Arduino UNO click shield`_ to interface the two click boards.

-* Position the WEATHER click in Slot 1
+* Position the CAN click in Slot 1
 * Position the GNSS 7 click in Slot 2

 The click boards must be in this order for the GPS UART to work.